-Character Class System: The player may be choose to become a: Warrior,

-  Mage or Rogue, Ninja, Pirate, Ranger, DragonLord/DragonRider, Paladin,

-  Necromancer, DeathKnight, Dragonslayer, Technomancer, SoulWeaver, Gnomish

-  Personal Steamtank, Shadowhunter, DoomKnight, and that's not the whole list.
+- Character Class System: The player may be choose to become a: Warrior, Mage or Rogue, Ninja, Pirate, Ranger, DragonLord/DragonRider, Paladin, Necromancer, DeathKnight, Dragonslayer, Technomancer, SoulWeaver, Gnomish Personal Steamtank, Shadowhunter, DoomKnight, and that's not the whole list.

-  - The Chosen One: An ancient prophecy dictates the Hero was become a

-  Dragonlord, and will raise a legendary dragon from one of two boxes which

-  would either save the world or destroy it.
+- The Chosen One: An ancient prophecy states that the Hero is to become a Dragonlord, and will raise a legendary dragon from one of two boxes that will either save the world or destroy it.

-  - Chronic Hero Syndrome: Quite a few instances where the Hero cannot resist

-  doing acts of heroism, even against his/her better judgement.
+- Chronic Hero Syndrome: Quite a few instances where the Hero cannot resist doing acts of heroism, even against his/her better judgement.